-The P.E. department aims to provide pupils with a high quality curriculum that is broad, balanced and is accessible to all.
-Through a 10 strand mastery programme we aim to holistically develop pupils and enable them to lead a lifelong, active and healthy lifestyle.
+The P.E.
+Department aims to provide pupils with a high quality curriculum that is broad, balanced and is accessible to all.
+By embedding key ‘Concepts’ and ‘Gosport Future skills’ into the PE programme, we aim to holistically develop pupils and enable them to lead a lifelong, active and healthy lifestyle.

-The department are actively involved in running school trips including skiing and water sports, which are residential.
-Day trips to a variety of sporting venues and fixtures are also on offer.
+The PE Department is also actively involved in running school trips including skiing and water sports/activity camps etc which are residential.
+Day trips to a variety of sporting venues and fixtures are also on offer throughout the year.

 Pupils have the opportunity to study Physical Education as an examination based subject.
 Two main courses are offered, namely the OCR GCSE in Physical Education and the OCR Cambridge National ‘Sports Studies’ Level 2 certificate.

-All pupils who opt for this course have an additional two hours of Physical Education per week.
-The practical element makes up 40% of the final mark and requires the pupils to demonstrate practical capabilities in one individual activity, one team activity and a third activity that can be either a team or individual activity.
+All pupils who opt for this course have an additional 5 hours of Physical Education every two weeks.
+The practical element makes up 30% of the final mark and requires the pupils to demonstrate practical capabilities in one individual activity, one team activity and a third activity that can be either a team or individual activity.

-All pupils who opt for this course have an additional two hours of Physical Education per week.
+All pupils who opt for this course have an additional 5 hours of Physical Education every two weeks.
 Assessment is completed through the completion of practical coursework and written assignments plus one examination.
 Pupils will study 4 different modules each worth 25% of the final marks:

-Unit 1 – Contemporary Issues in Sport (Exam) – Pupils study a range of sociological factors that effect the participation in sport and physical activity.
+Unit 1 – Contemporary Issues in Sport (Exam) – Pupils study a range of sociological factors that affect the participation in sport and physical activity.

 Unit 3 – Developing Sports Leadership – Pupils will study the elements that make up effective sports leadership they will then plan, deliver and evaluate their own coaching session.